 Berkeley (21-11) hopes to reach the Div.
 I state final for a third year in a row after losing in the North Coast Section Division I semifinals.

 "We just needed some repetitions," Berkeley coach Cheryl Draper said.
 "We are a rebuilding team with no experience. ...
 This is a good JV team for the Berkeley standards.
-Now that they've been thrown to the woods for 20-some games,
+Now that they've been thrown to the woods for 20-some games, they're starting to pick it up and learn."

 It helped that Rachel Howard kept her elbow up.
 Half of the Yellowjackets' scoring came courtesy of the senior co-captain, who the night before at practice took the advice of one of her assistant coaches, kept her elbow up and rediscovered her stroke.